See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \subsubsection{Implementation Details}

-Following the original settings of all three multimodal agents, click coordinates are normalized to the range $[0, 1000]$.
-We adopt LLaMA-Factory~\citep{zheng2024llamafactory} framework to train the multimodal agents, with a learning rate of $5 \times 10^{-6}$ for 3 epochs.
-During training and testing, we employ flash-attn~\citep{dao2023flashattention2} for acceleration.
+Following the original settings of all multimodal agents, click coordinates are normalized to $[0, 1000]$.
+We adopt the LLaMA-Factory~\citep{zheng2024llamafactory} framework to train the multimodal agents with a learning rate of $5 \times 10^{-6}$ for 3 epochs.
+Additionally, FlashAttention~\citep{dao2023flashattention2} is adopted for acceleration.